-The 534-acre Discovery Park is aptly named.
+- Discovery Park: The 534-acre Discovery Park is aptly named.
 A visit there is a voyage of discovery.
 A handful of paved and dirt paths, a large playing field, and a Native American cultural center are really the only marks of man on this raw and beautiful park.
-Located on the end of the Magnolia peninsula, the park includes thick woods, marsh and rugged coastline, as well as a wide array of wildlife, including coyote and the occasional bear.
+Located on the end of the Magnolia peninsula, the park includes thick woods, marsh, and rugged coastline, as well as a wide array of wildlife, including coyote and the occasional bear.

-Officially two distinct parks, Ravenna and Cowen are split by a deep ravine and connected by some of the most fascinating trails you’ll see in major city limits.
+- Ravenna and Cowen Parks: Officially two distinct parks, Ravenna and Cowen are split by a deep ravine and connected by some of the most fascinating trails you’ll see in major city limits.
 Portions of the park are fully domesticated, with a big playground and thrilling-dangerous zip line, but much is dedicated to untouched wildlife, including a wetland.
-The best way to experience Ravenna/Cowen?
-Head to one and make it your mission to find the other.
-There’s no one right way and no wrong ways.

-What’s that?
-The capital of Uzbekistan in the middle of Capitol Hill?
-In fact, Tashkent Park is named after one of Seattle’s many sister cities.
-A perfect little urban oasis, with a playground, mostly friendly vagrants, and free Wi-Fi.
-A perfect place for a book, a smoke or just some momentary reflection.
+- Tashkent: Tashkent Park is named after one of Seattle’s many sister cities, the captial of Uzbekistan.
+A perfect little urban oasis, Tashkent has a playground and free Wi-Fi and is a perfect place for a book, a smoke, or just some time to reflect.

-A one of a kind urban park, there’s very little that’s natural about Freeway Park.
-A series of winding staircases, aggressive concrete architecture, and the never-ending, somewhat numbing roar of the interstate above make this one-of-a-kind park an acquired taste.
-Some Seattleites complain about the place, but really, is there any better use of a dark spot under an elevated freeway?
-And if you want to practice your parkour, there's likely not a finer spot.
+- Freeway Park: A one-of-a-kind urban park, there’s very little that’s natural about Freeway Park.
+A series of winding staircases, aggressive concrete architecture, and the never-ending roar of the interstate above make this park an acquired taste.
+Some Seattleites complain about the place, but if you want to practice your parkour, there's likely not a finer spot.

-Viretta Park is famous for one thing: “Kurt’s bench.”
+- Viretta Park: Viretta Park is famous for one thing: “Kurt’s bench.”
 The bench that Kurt Cobain may have spent lazy afternoons on in the early 90s is covered in dedications both passionate and humorous.
 Some leave artifacts, others curl up and commune with the departed songsmith.
 Apart from the cultural curiosity, though, the park is a rather nice, rugged little spot.
-Only a short hike down to the Lake, it’s quiet outside of tourist season and allows the visitor to find his or her own personal “nirvana,” bench optional.
+Only a short hike down to the Lake, it’s quiet outside of tourist season and allows the visitor to find his or her own personal “nirvana."

-Seattle’s very first park, named after the ubiquitous Denny family, Denny Park has had a rough history.
-First a cemetery before the graves were removed, then made completely inaccessible by the first phase of the Denny Regrade, and then bounded by loud, pedestrian-unfriendly arterials.
-Today the park is in the midst of intense renovation and promises a return to glories past.
+- Denny Park: Seattle’s very first park, named after the ubiquitous Denny family, Denny Park has had a rough history.
+First, a cemetery before the graves were removed, then made completely inaccessible by the first phase of the Denny Regrade, and then bounded by loud, pedestrian-unfriendly arterials.
+Today, the park is in the midst of intense renovation and promises a return to glories past.
 In the booming South Lake Union area, it would be great to see.